 The first in the Kay Scarpetta series, Postmortem follows a human monster who leaves a trail of gruesome stranglings around Richmond, Virginia.
 Medical examiner Kay Scarpetta uses the latest in forensic research to unmask the madman.
 But the investigation is being sabotaged from within because someone wants Kay dead.

-Let us know in the comments below your favorite crime book that didn’t make the list.
+Let us know your favorite crime book that didn’t make the list in the comments below.

 Looking for more Essential Reading lists?
 We've got you covered!